 If a thief has broken in and touched any items or replaced any walls you can tell by building a Scholars Lens.
 This item will show you the details of an object in front of you, like who the last person to hold the item was or who built the structure.
 It also works on players and creatures.
 It wont work if they cleaned their fingerprints by dumping water on the items, but it will always work for structures.

 You can also build homes or basements in the underground (the floor directly underneath Galebrook).
-Be careful if you have nothing above your underground home then anyone can build a staircase down to gain access.
+As long as you have floor tiles in your underground home then players can’t build a staircase into it.
 Any structures built below the underground (in the Deep Cave and the Underworld) will disappear over time.

 Eventually you will be able to acquire ‘dragon scales’.
 Using these with a bit of gold can dramatically increase the maximum health of your structures.
 This can create a huge barrier for anyone trying to break in.